jusatdeloitte/genai-flow-workshop/docs/tetris-config.md

     - "Software_critic"
     - "Software_Programmer"

-7. Create workflow
+7. Create an **autonomous** workflow
+    - Click on "+ New Workflow" >> "Autonomous (chat)" >> "Create Workflow"
+    - After clicking on "Create Workflow", a new tab "Agents" will be available
-    - As sender select "sender"
+    - As sender select "sender" in the "Agents" tab
-    - As receiver select "manager"
+    - As receiver select "manager" in the "Agents" tab

-8. Prompt the workflow with "Create Tetris"
+8. Click on "Test workflow" and prompt with "Create Tetris" *(chat won't be saved)* or move to the Playground *(chat will be saved)*